systemsomicslab/MSLipidMapper/README.md

 Open your browser and paste `http://localhost:1028`.

 ## Prepare input files
 msdial2cytoscape4lipidomics does not accept raw data input.
-It is highly recommended to use the alignment table processed by MS-DIAL.
+It is highly recommended to use the alignment table processed by MS-DIAL5.
 This application utilizes the alignment table from MS-DIAL to visualize lipidomics data in Cytoscape.

 Additionally, we support a data frame format where lipid molecules are arranged in columns, and sample IDs are placed in rows.
 In this format, the second row must contain metadata about the samples.

-This ensures that essential sample information is included for proper analysis and visualization.
+Furthermore, you need to prepare a CSV file that maps lipid molecules to their respective lipid classes.
+This file should have lipid names in the first column and their corresponding lipid classes in the second column.

 The file format must be CSV.

 Examples of supported data formats can be found in the inst/examples folder.
-Please prepare either the alignment table exported from MS-DIAL or the data frame format mentioned above, ensuring that sample metadata is included in the second row, for use in Cytoscape visualization.

 ### Metadata file
 In msdial2cytoscape4lipidomics, you can provide sample metadata separately using a CSV file.
 This metadata file offers detailed information about each sample, which is essential for visualization and analysis in Cytoscape.